AutoLLM/ArxivDigest/README.md

 2. Modify the configuration file `config.yaml`
 3. Create or fetch your api key for [OpenAI](https://platform.openai.com/account/api-keys).
 Note: you will need an OpenAI account.
 4. Create or fetch your api key for [SendGrid](https://app.SendGrid.com/settings/api_keys) (optional, if you want the script to email you)
-5. Set the following secrets [(under settings, Secrets and variables, repository secrets)](https://docs.github.com/en/actions/security-guides/encrypted-secrets#creating-encrypted-secrets-for-a-repository):
+5. Set the following secrets as environment variables:
    - `OPENAI_API_KEY`
    - `SENDGRID_API_KEY` (only if using SendGrid)
-   - `FROM_EMAIL` (only if using SendGrid and if you don't have them set in `config.yaml`)
+   - `FROM_EMAIL` (only if using SendGrid and if you don't have it set in `config.yaml`.
+Note that this value must match the email you used to create the SendGrid Api Key.)
-   - `TO_EMAIL` (only if using SendGrid and if you don't have them set in `config.yaml`)
+   - `TO_EMAIL` (only if using SendGrid and if you don't have it set in `config.yaml`)
 6. Run `python action.py`.
 7. If you are not using SendGrid, the html of the digest will be written to `digest.html`.
 You can then use your favorite webbrowser to view it.